First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Introduction

-Presently, only four PET systems, the J-PET scanner in Cracow, Poland~\cite{doi:10.1126/sciadv.adp2840}, the Biograph Vision Quadra in Bern, Switzerland~\cite{Steinberger2024, Mercolli2024.10.19.24315509, Prenosil-quadra-2022}, the PennPET Explorer in Philadelphia, USA \cite{Dai-PennPET-NEMA, Huang_mic, Karp136}, and the brain-dedicated TOF-PET scanner VRAIN in Chiba, Japan \cite{Takyu_2024, TAKYU2024169514}-are capable of measuring the lifetime of positronium.
-In recent years, several reconstruction algorithms for PLI have also been proposed \cite{Huang2025Fast, Huang2024High , Huang2025Statistical, Berens2024analytic, Qi-positronium-2022, Qi-positronium-2023, Chen2023, Shopa-Kamil-Bams2023, Huang_mic, Chen2024, Moskal2025IEEE}.
 Recent investigations using the Biograph Vision Quadra \cite{Mercolli2024.10.19.24315509, Steinberger2024} have revealed energy-detection limits for high-energy prompt gammas.
 The system records photons below 950~keV but cannot resolve energy depositions above 726~keV.
 This results in many events being lost, and the imprecise identification of $\gamma$-rays can increase background counts.
 Although in the case of $^{124}$I, lower energy prompt gammas remain detectable, using $^{68}$Ga and $^{44}$Sc suffers substantial photon losses under these constraints.
-In contrast, the J-PET scanner, the PennPET Explorer and the brain-dedicated VRAIN system used for PLI~\cite{Dai-PennPET-NEMA, Huang_mic, Takyu_2024, TAKYU2024169514, doi:10.1126/sciadv.adp2840}, do not have this constraint of energy detection. \\ Fig.~\ref{introduction}(B) shows the modular J-PET scanner~\cite{FaranakBAMS, FaranakBAMS2024} which was used to demonstrate the first positronium images~\cite{doi:10.1126/sciadv.abh4394, doi:10.1126/sciadv.adp2840}.
+In contrast, the J-PET scanner, the Prism-PET scanner, the PennPET Explorer and the brain-dedicated VRAIN system used for PLI~\cite{Dai-PennPET-NEMA, Huang_mic, Huangjnumed.125.270130, Takyu_2024, TAKYU2024169514, doi:10.1126/sciadv.adp2840}, do not have this constraint of energy detection.

+Fig.~\ref{introduction}(B) shows the modular J-PET scanner~\cite{FaranakBAMS, FaranakBAMS2024} which was used to demonstrate the first positronium images~\cite{doi:10.1126/sciadv.abh4394, doi:10.1126/sciadv.adp2840}.
 This scanner was used in the study presented here.
 Fig.~\ref{introduction}(C) presents the experimental spectra of Time-Over-Threshold (TOT) values (which is a measure of the energy deposition~\cite{Sharma:2020}).
 One can see that for TOT values above 0.45, corresponding to the registration of prompt gamma, the signal for $^{44}$Sc is higher than that for $^{68}$Ga.

 In this work, we present the first experimental demonstration of PLI with $^{44}$Sc carried out on a NEMA Image Quality phantom using the modular J-PET scanner~\cite{pet-clinics,doi:10.1126/sciadv.adp2840}, which supports multiphoton detection without energy restrictions on deexcitation photons (Fig. \ref{introduction}C).